mapachurro/wordsofweb3/README.md

 ## Navbar / top-level link structure

-As stated, upon changing the language using the dropdown selector (or the URL bar), the `index.js` script will change the UI strings; it should also change *the search index used for any searches made*, such that if I have selected Nigerian Pidgin, I am searching the index of Nigerian Pidgin terms.
+As stated, upon changing the language using the dropdown selector (or the URL bar), you go to the corresponding index.html page.

+This should also change *the search index used for any searches made*, such that if I have selected Nigerian Pidgin, I am searching the index of Nigerian Pidgin terms.

 # Search

 The search will be key functionality in this site.

-The current plan is to use `lunr.js`, perhaps as the sole dependency added to this project, to build search indices during the build phase, which when created, are written to `./build/assets/search-indices/<locale-code>-index.json`.

-The search function should, as indicated, consult the linguistically correct search index for the locale the user has selected.

-An autocomplete function would be nice, although that depends on how many dependencies that would bring into the app.
-The search function should display a new page--for which, perhaps, a `results.html` and `results.js` template should be made--which would display:
+The current implementation leverages the directoryContents.json files, which are generated during build.
+It currently matches any terms which have the search query term in them.
+Ideally, we have something like this in the future:

 ```markdown
 ## Term matches